-It sounds like something that such as a hammock or others you would usually see on a tropical island.
-But actually, an island bed is a freestanding garden, surrounded by grass or paving stones, that can be viewed from all angles.
+At first glance, the name “island bed” might make you think of a hammock or other features commonly found on a tropical island.
+However, in gardening terms, an island bed is simply a stand-alone garden bed that is surrounded by grass or paving stones and can be viewed from all angles.

 Benefits of an Island Garden Bed

-*** Because most of them are set at a distance from the house, you don’t need to worry about a lot of rainwater from eaves when it rains.
+- Since most island garden beds are set at a distance from the house, you don’t have to worry about rainwater from eaves when it rains.

-*** Situated in the midst of a lawn, the plantings are usually exposed to light and air on all sides, so they grow freer and even stronger.
+- The plantings in an island bed are usually exposed to light and air on all sides, which can promote even growth and make them stronger.

 Basic Points You Need To Know When Designing an Island Bed

-Could you imagine that an island bed set in the middle of a large expanse of lawn may create an illusion of space?
-And since Island beds can be viewed from all sides, so there are some basic points you need to keep in mind when designing your island beds.
+Did you know that an island bed set in the middle of a large expanse of lawn can create an illusion of space?
+Since island beds can be viewed from all sides, it’s important to keep some basic points in mind when designing your island beds.

-Large or small, depends on the size of your house and the size of your yard or garden.
-The scale is significant.
-Too small island beds will disappear into the large yard, while too big will make your outdoor space look small.
-And the too big island beds will make it difficult to reach the center for weeding and pruning.
+The size and scale of your island bed are significant.
+Large or small, it depends on the size of your house and the size of your yard or garden.
+If it’s too small, it will disappear into the large yard, while if it’s too big, it will make your outdoor space look small.
+Too big island beds will also make it difficult to reach the center for weeding and pruning.

 There are many different shapes you can choose for your island bed, such as round, square, rectangular, hexagonal, kidney-shaped, crescent-shaped, or any other way you like.
-A regular shape such as a circle, square, and rectangle is suitable for a formal garden or yard.
-Island beds can be informal with free-flowing, curvy edges, and they are doing well also.
+A regular shape such as a circle, square, or rectangle is suitable for a formal garden or yard.
+Island beds can also be informal with free-flowing, curvy edges, and they also work well.

-When doing the above, there is a little tip that is to use a hose or flour to outline the size and shape of your island bed on the lawn.
+To help with the placement and size of your island bed, you can use a hose or flour to outline the size and shape of the bed on the lawn.

 The island bed below is an inspiring example we found, take a look:

 See the Full Instructions for Build an Island Bed with Retaining Wall Bricks